philipsahli/django-golive/README.md

 > Install a [Debian][debian] server on your own platform or choose a hosting provider (e.g. [IntoVPS][intovps]).
 > Don't forget to create the `INITIAL_USER` on the server with public key authentication.

-    python manage.py init ENVIRONMENT                         # change ENVIRONMENT to your ENVIRONMENT_ID
+    python manage.py init ENV                         # change ENV to your ENV_ID

 Set your secrets

-    python manage.py set_var ENVIRONMENT MYVAR 'VALUE'        # Set variables which you can use in your
+    python manage.py set_var ENV MYVAR 'VALUE'        # Set variables which you can use in your
                                                               #    settings file, e.g.:
                                                               #
                                                               #    import os
                                                               #    os.environ['GOLIVE_MYVAR']

+In your settings module you can access the secrets like in the following example:

+    from golive.utils import get_var
+    DATABASES['default']['PASSWORD'] = get_var('DB_PASSWORD')

 Create settings file for environment

 > This step is needed only if different settings applies on the remote environment. e.g. `DEBUG = False`

-    echo "from settings import *" > settings_ENVIRONMENT.py   # change ENVIRONMENT to your ENVIRONMENT_ID
+    echo "from settings import *" > settings_ENV.py   # change ENV to your ENV_ID
-    echo "DEBUG = False" >> settings_ENVIRONMENT.py           # change ENVIRONMENT to your ENVIRONMENT_ID
+    echo "DEBUG = False" >> settings_ENV.py           # change ENV to your ENV_ID

 Deploy the rest

-    python manage.py deploy ENVIRONMENT                       # change ENVIRONMENT to your ENVIRONMENT_ID
+    python manage.py deploy ENV                       # change ENV to your ENV_ID

 Visit your page with curl: